• Skip to primary navigation

 If you use gluten free certified oats, and make sure there is no cross contamination, then is can be a gluten free crumble.

-If you’ve tried this Healthy Apple Crumble, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this apple crumble recipe with oats, let us know how you got on in the comments below.

 Recipe

-A bowl of Oaty Apple Crumble with a ball of ice cream on top.
+A bowl of Apple Crumble with oats with a ball of ice cream on top.

-Soft and sweet cinnamon apples combined with a crispy oat topping make this Oaty Apple Crumble a comforting dessert that everyone will love.
+Soft and sweet cinnamon apples with an oat crumble topping make this apple crumble with oats a comforting and warming dessert.

 A circular logo saying GF.